holtgrewe/tracdox/trac-sphinx/source/Tutorial/BedIO.rst

 The member ``sequenceNames`` of your :dox:`BedStream` object ``bedIn`` contains the names of the reference sequences that have been seen in records so far.
 This :dox:`StringSet` of :dox:`CharString` thus gets new elements as you read the BED file.
 For the translation between reference names and numeric ids, a cache is used.
-The function [dox:BedStream#addSequenceName addSequenceName] can be used to register the sequence name with the ``bedOut`` stream.
+The function :dox:`BedStream#addSequenceName addSequenceName` can be used to register the sequence name with the ``bedOut`` stream.
 This will also update the cache.

 The BED records are read into :dox:`BedRecord` objects which we will focus on below.
-In this case, we use the [dox:Bed3Record Bed3Record] specialization of the :dox:`BedRecord` class.
+In this case, we use the :dox:`Bed3Record` specialization of the :dox:`BedRecord` class.

 .. tip::